Home > Overview > External drivers of change | Long-term patterns of estuary and intertidal variation | Process studies | Integration and scaling up

 • 2A.1 - Continue the GCE core monitoring program in the water column

 Activities: We maintain sondes at 10 sites and collect CTD profiles and sample water quality at 12 sites.
 (Table 1, Fig. 1).
-The GCE9 sonde remains offline pending replacement of a Coast Guard piling.
+We had two sondes offline due to lost pilings.
+GCE6 was replaced in Nov. and the coast guard anticipates installing a new piling at GCE9 in 2025.

 Area 2 Figure 1